oneapi-src/oneDNN/source/programming_model.rst

 *Graph* contains a set of OPs. ``add_op()`` adds an OP and its logical tensors to a graph. oneDNN Graph implementation accumulates the OPs and logical tensors and constructs and validates the graph as internal state.
+During ``add_op()``, the target OP will be validated against its schema.
+Once the validation fails, an exception will be thrown out from the API.
+When ``allow_exception=false`` is specified, ``add_op()`` call returns a status.
+It is the user’s responsibility to handle the error either by checking the return value of the API or handling the exception.

+A same logical tensor may appear more than twice in ``add_op()`` call, since it is passed with the producer OP and consumer OPs. oneDNN Graph validates logical tensors with the same id should be identical at the graph construction time.

 At the end of graph construction, users may call ``get_partitions()`` which returns a set of partitions.
 After ``get_partitions()``, users shall not add ops to the graph.
-The graph doesn't hold any meaning to the user after partitioning.
+The graph doesn’t hold any meaning to the user after partitioning.
 Users should free the graph.

-A same logical tensor may appear more than twice in ``add_op()`` call, since it is passed with the producer OP and consumer OPs. oneDNN Graph validates logical tensors with the same id should be identical at the graph construction time.

-The order of OP being added to the graph is considered as the order of OP being executed.
-The returned partitions should not contain OP not supported by the oneDNN Graph API implementation.
+All the OPs added to the graph will be contained in one of the returned partitions.
+If an OP is not supported by the oneDNN Graph API implementation, the corresponding partition will be marked as “not supported”.
+Users can check the supporting status of a partition via the API ``is_supported()``.
 Partitions should not form cyclic dependence within the graph.
 If user doesn’t pass a complete graph, it is the user's responsibility to detect any dependence cycle between the partitions and operations not passing to oneDNN Graph implementation.

 The logical tensor passed at the graph construction stage might contain incomplete information, for example, dimension and shape information are